oliverbenns/blog/README.md

 ## Contributing
 This project would love contributions!
 I have not yet tested this on Linux or Windows Bash - it would be cool if this could be multi-platform.

-In terms of adding features, I'm trying to keep this as simple as possible.
+In terms of adding features, I'm trying to keep this as minimal as possible.
 The items below are off the top of my head.
 Might be worth having a conversation over them first:

 - Allow for custom date as 2nd parameter.
   - This will allow backtracking